ishankgp/kite_trade/README.md

 5. Runs endpoint tests (profile, margins, etc.)
 6. Optional interactive mode

+## 🔒 Token Lifecycle & Daily Login

+- **Do I need to log in daily?** Yes.
+You must obtain a new access token each trading day.
+The saved token stops working after market close (~3:30 PM IST), so the next day you repeat the login/exchange once.
+- **Request token (short‑lived, single‑use)**: You get this only after logging in via the Kite login URL.
+Use it immediately to exchange for an access token.
+- **Access token (used by your code)**: Returned after exchanging the request token.
+Set it on the client and use it for API calls for the rest of the day.
+It expires daily.
+- **API key vs API secret**:
+  - API key: Public identifier of your app; used to init SDK and generate login URL.
+  - API secret: Private credential; used only to exchange the request token for an access token.
+Keep it server‑side.

+Daily flow:
+- Generate login URL → user logs in → receive `request_token` on the redirect URL → exchange with `api_secret` → get `access_token` → use it for all API calls that day.

+Utilities in this repo:
+- `kite_api_test.py`: Full auth + endpoint tests, quick checks, and interactive mode.
+- `quick_kite_test.py`: Quick pre‑auth checks; add `--full` for a minimal authenticated sanity test.
+- `kite_token_manager.py`: Guided auth with token save/reuse for the day.

 ## 🧪 Available Tests

 ### Quick Validation (within `kite_api_test.py --quick`)